A Scalable AutoML Approach Based on Graph Neural Networks: Introduction

-We explicitly designed our learner and transformation selection as a sub-component that could be plugged into existing AutoML systems.
-To evaluate this component, we picked two existing AutoML systems, FLAML \cite{flaml} and Auto-Sklearn \cite{autosklearn}, to integrate with for hyper-parameter optimization.
-We picked FLAML because it does not yet have any meta-learning component for the cold start problem; it allows user selection of learners and transformers.
-In fact, the authors of FLAML explicitly point to the fact that FLAML might benefit from a meta-learning component, and point to it as a possibility for future work.
+{\sysname} does learner and transformation selection, and hence is a component of an AutoML systems.
+To evaluate this component, we integrated it into two existing AutoML systems, FLAML \cite{flaml} and Auto-Sklearn \cite{autosklearn}.
+We chose FLAML because it does not yet have any meta-learning component for the cold start problem and instead allows user selection of learners and transformers.
+The authors of FLAML explicitly pointed to the fact that FLAML might benefit from a meta-learning component and pointed to it as a possibility for future work.
 For FLAML, if mining historical pipelines provides an advantage, we should improve its performance.
-We picked Auto-Sklearn because it does have a learner selection component based on meta-features, as described earlier \cite{autosklearn2}.
-For Auto-Sklearn, we should at least match its learner selection strategy if our static mining of pipelines can match their extensive database.
+We also picked Auto-Sklearn as it does have a learner selection component based on meta-features, as described earlier~\cite{autosklearn2}.
+For Auto-Sklearn, we should at least match performance if our static mining of pipelines can match their extensive database.
+For context, we also compared {\sysname} with the recent VolcanoML~\cite{VolcanoML}, which provides an efficient decomposition and execution strategy for the AutoML search space.
+In contrast, {\sysname} prunes the search space using our meta-learning model to perform hyperparameter optimization only for the most promising candidates.

-In summary, the list of contributions of this paper are: \begin{itemize} \item To the best of our knowledge, {\sysname} is the first approach to formulate AutoML pipelines generation as a graph generation problem for unseen datasets.